dak-ia/NumToWord.js/README.md

 Commas are removed internally, so input values such as 123,456,789 can be used as they are.
 Exponential notation is currently not supported.

+- _NumToWord.toSi_ rounds and converts to the state with the SI prefix sign applied.
+Up to 10^30 (Q) is supported.
-- NumToWord.toEn converts numbers to English word numbers and supports up to 10^306 (uncentillion).
+- _NumToWord.toEn_ converts numbers to English word numbers and supports up to 10^306 (uncentillion).
-- NumToWord.toJp converts numbers to Kanzi numerals and supports up to 10^68 (無量大数).
+- _NumToWord.toJp_ converts numbers to Kanzi numerals and supports up to 10^68 (無量大数).
-- NumToWord.toJpDaiji converts numbers to Kanzi numerals and then converts the corresponding characters to large letters.
+- _NumToWord.toJpDaiji_ converts numbers to Kanzi numerals and then converts the corresponding characters to large letters.
 It supports up to 10^68 (無量大数), but only up to 萬 (万) is converted.

 ### locale